Carcant Wind Farm Community Fund (Heriot)

 Purpose of this fund

 Applications for grants above the maximum stated above may be considered where the application demonstrates significant impact.
-Applicants should however be guided by the amount of money available to the Fund each year (see above), and the number of grant making rounds, being four per year.
+Applicants should however be guided by the amount of money available to the fund each year (see above).
 Those wishing to apply for more than the stated maximum are advised to call the Fund Manager (contact details below) to discuss their application before submitting it

 The Panel welcomes projects which support or complement priorities identified in the latest Community Plan, copies of which are available from the Community Council (see Useful links, below).